How to Preserve Collagen: What Works & What’s a Waste

 IS IT TOO LATE?

 No. Even in your 30s, 40s, or beyond, you can still support collagen.
-It just requires realistic expectations and consistency.
+It just takes realistic expectations and consistency.
 You’re not reversing time, you’re improving how your skin functions from here forward, which is what actually changes how it looks.
 Prepping now is smarter than expensive “corrections” later.